Security threats and fragile commitments:

 DFG-funded project (2023-2026)

 By testing the malleability of attitudes towards different rights under different scenarios, we generate new insights on which rights are seen as more or less contestable by different societal groups and individuals, using different arguments in support for human rights.
-Through a combination of survey and experimental methods, we map attitudes to human rights among the German population, test the fragility of these commitments when their universality and unconditionality are contested, and assess whether normative or instrumental arguments can bolster citizens' defence of their basic rights and of the role of human rights in Germany’s foreign policy.
+Through a combination of survey and experimental methods, we map attitudes to human rights among the German population, test the fragility of these commitments when their universality and unconditionality are contested, and assess whether normative or instrumental arguments can bolster citizens' defence of their basic human rights.

 Collaborators